Tomix257/Zombie-FPS/README.md

-# Zombie-FPS
+# About (Zombie-FPS)
-FPS demo i made using Python as programming language and Ursina as my framework
+* 3D FPS demo i made using Python as programming language and Ursina as my framework
+* It took me just about few days to get this demo done
+## Status :
+* Currently I think there are no bugs but there are things that need to be added
+* There is no way to die as player
+* There are no particles which I would like to implement in future
+* Pistol model needs to get texture fixed
+* Maybe fix some performance

 # What you need to run this ?
 * Python & Ursina Engine